Table of Contents

 If my child has a febrile seizure, does this mean that he or she has epilepsy?

 No. A single seizure does not mean your child has epilepsy.
 Even repeated febrile seizures aren’t considered epilepsy, because children outgrow the risk of having a seizure caused by fever.
 A child who has epilepsy usually has 2 or more seizures that aren’t caused by fever.

-Can febrile seizures be prevented with medicine?
+Can febrile seizures be prevented or avoided?